 Each year our bills increase for inflation, to reflect the increase in our costs.
 There are some other adjustments to reflect new investment and changes in cost which are agreed with our regulator, Ofwat, every five years.

-This year, our bills also include small adjustments to reflect our performance in delivering service against the commitments we agreed with our customers and Ofwat at our last price review.
+Our bills also include small adjustments to reflect our performance in delivering service against the commitments we agreed with our customers and Ofwat at price reviews.
 These are called Outcome Delivery Incentives (ODIs).
+Some of these ODIs have been spread over a number of years so that they don’t cause big changes to customer bills.
+There is also some incentives around performance on cost and a “true-up” if the total revenue we collect is more or less than Ofwat allowed in its price control.

 Discover more about all the different activities that make up your bill and how we’ve improved our service.